orion78fr/orion-discord-bot/README.md

 # orion-discord-bot
-A small discord bot, it'll probably be poorly coded
+A small discord bot made in rust, it'll probably be poorly coded